 - Convince the majority of voters that they deserve the subsidies.

+Researchers have found that special interest groups are more likely to win when there is less public debate and media attention.
 Most Americans do not know anything about sugar policy, but if the sugar lobby got too greedy and tried to get $300 billion from consumers, we would start to notice, so they have to be careful to avoid unwanted publicity.
-As an insurance policy, lobbying organizations such as The Sugar Alliance also do PR work to try to convince the public that sugar protection makes America strong and hard-working American sugar farmers deserve the help.

-The Stigler Center reports that they also do PR work to try to make Americans love sugar more:
+The Stigler Center reports that they also do PR work to try to convince Americans that sugar is not unhealthy in order to boost sugar consumption:

 the sugar industry paid Harvard scientists in the 1960s to produce research that downplayed the connection between sugar and heart disease, and instead laid the blame on saturated fat.
 According to The New York Times, the documents, released by a researcher at the University of California, San Francisco, suggested that five decades of scientific research into the interconnection between nutrition and heart disease “may have been largely shaped by the sugar industry.”